ArcheoHacker1501/trajecta/USER_FRIENDLY_INSTALL.md

-# TRAJECTA — Installation Guide
+# Trajecta — Installation Guide

 This guide will walk you through the complete installation of **Trajecta** step by step.
 No technical background is required — just follow the instructions carefully and you will be ready to go.